Wooden Privacy Fence

 Installing Pickets on a Privacy Fence

 I finished setting the rails and pickets on the first half of my new wooden privacy fence on Friday before dark.
-After I put away all of my tools and cleaned up the scrap material from the sidewalk, there was just enough daylight left to enjoy a couple of beers, while I appreciated the work I had accomplished.
+After I put away all of my tools and cleaned up the scrap material from the sidewalk, there was just enough daylight left to enjoy a couple of cold drinks while I admired the work I had accomplished.

 Finishing the Wooden Privacy Fence Project

 On Saturday, I woke up early and drove back to the lumber yard to purchase the remaining rails, another 5 lbs of screws, and 100 more pickets.
-I knew I would be short a few pickets, but planned to pick them up on Sunday, once I determined the exact number I would need to complete the job.
+I knew I would be short a few pickets, but I didn't want to purchase them until I could determine the exact number I needed to complete the job.

 When I returned from the lumber yard, I set up my operation on the sidewalk, as I had done the day before, and began removing the rest of my old wooden privacy fence.